brunopaiva15/WinPE-Creation-Tool/README.md

 ### Importation

 To get started, download the project on GitHub.
 Unzip the folder somewhere on your computer.
-Then open the "Redows.sln" file with Visual Studio 2017.
+Then open the "WinPE_Creation_Tool.sln" file with Visual Studio 2017.
 There you go.
 The project is open and you can edit it at your convenience.

 ## Deployment

-To deploy and test the application, navigate to the folder /Redows/bin/Debug/ and launch "Redows.exe".
+To deploy and test the application, navigate to the folder /Redows/bin/Debug/ and launch "WinPE_Creation_Tool.exe".

 ## Authors